-Each of the executive officers has carried on the above-mentioned principal occupation or held other positions with Quebecor or its affiliates in the past five years with the exception of Patrick Jutras who was, from October 2016 to May 2019, Vice-President, Sales at La Presse and from January 2014 to October 2016, Senior Vice-President, Sales and Operations at Bell Media, and of Catherine Tees who was, from December 2016 to September 2019, legal counsel at SNC-Lavalin Group Inc. and from July 2013 to July 2016, a lawyer at Norton Rose Fulbright Canada LLP.
+Each of the executive officers has carried on the above-mentioned principal occupation or held other positions with Quebecor or its affiliates in the past five years with the exception of Martin Carrier who was, from August 2017 to February 2020, President and Chief Executive Officer at Frima and from June 2010 to March 2017, Vice President and Studio Manager at Warner Brothers Games Montreal; and Patrick Jutras who was, from October 2016 to May 2019, Vice-President, Sales at La Presse and from January 2014 to October 2016, Senior Vice-President, Sales and Operations at Bell Media, and of Catherine Tees who was, from December 2016 to September 2019, legal counsel at SNC-Lavalin Group Inc. and from July 2013 to July 2016, a lawyer at Norton Rose Fulbright Canada LLP.

-At February 26, 2020, the Corporation's directors and executive officers own as a group, directly or indirectly, no voting share of the Corporation.
+At February 18, 2021, the Corporation's directors and executive officers own as a group, directly or indirectly, no voting share of the Corporation.